coder/vscode-coder/README.md

 From here you have a few choices:

 - Run through VS Code:
-  - `Run Extension` task
+  - Launch `Run Extension` through the debug panel
-  - `Extension Tests` task
+  - Launch `Extension Tests` through the debug panel
-- Run `npm run test` from the CLI
+- Run `npm run test` or `npm run test:watch` from the CLI
-  - On Linux to run headless install and run `xvfb`
+  - On Linux to run a headless install use `xvfb`
-    - Refer to CI test workflow for more details
+    - Refer to CI test workflow for more details about `xvfb`

 To fix automatically fixable linting issues run:

 ```shell
 npm run lint -- --fix
 ```

+Linting will be automatically fixed when you use `npm run test` or `npm run test:watch`.

 ## Known issues